gregdferrell/course-fsw-p3-logs-analysis/README.md

-# Udacity Full Stack Web Developer Project 3: Logs Analysis
+# Logs Analysis: Udacity Nanodegree - Full Stack Web Developer Project 3
 The logs analysis project is the third project in the Udacity Nanodegree: Full Stack Web Developer.

 It is a single Python script that connects to a PostgreSQL database (DB schema/data included with the class), executes a handful of queries and then presents the data in a readable format.